Character sheet for the James Bond film The Man with the Golden Gun.

 - Not So Different: Scaramanga genuinely admires Bond's skill as an assassin and even invokes this card, but Bond bluntly tells that he's full of a "four-letter word".

 - Pet the Dog: Genuinely cared for an African bull elephant, his only companion in his youth.
-Also, he harbours no malice towards Nick-Nack trying to have him killed in order to gain all his money, as it allows Scaramanga to test his skills, have fun and kill people at the same time.
+Also, he harbors no malice towards Nick-Nack trying to have him killed in order to gain all his money, as it allows Scaramanga to test his skills, have fun and kill people at the same time.

 - Professional Killer: He's one of the world's best hitmen.
 To quote the theme: "One golden shot means another poor victim, has come to a glittering end..."

 - Psycho for Hire: Scaramanga does not take lip from anyone.
 Even employers.
 Hai Fat should've known this.